mirkokiefer/histo-revisions/README.md

 Each revision is accessible through a unique **ref** which is based on a cryptographic hash of the data's content and history.
 A **ref** is similar to a git commit hash.

-Each written data object is combined with a link to its ancestors - the combined objects are called a **revision**.
+Each written data object is combined with a link to its ancestors - the combination is called a **revision**.
 A revision can be compared to a git commit object.

 Revisions look like this: